dwyl/phoenix-liveview-chat-example/README.md

 end
 ```

-Then in `lib/liveview_chat/application.ex` we add the new created `Presence`
+Then in `lib/liveview_chat/application.ex`
+we add the newly created `Presence`
-module to the list of applications to start:
+module to the list of applications
+for the supervisor to start:

 ```elixir
   def start(_type, _args) do